-Figure 1: Annual U.S. Retail Sales for Class 4-8 Heavy-Duty Trucks.

-Many informed prospective new truck purchasers rushed to "pre-buy" trucks with pre-compliant technologies to avoid the effects of EPA's mandates.
+Figure 1: Annual U.S. Retail Sales for Class 4-8 Heavy-Duty Trucks.2 Many informed prospective new truck purchasers rushed to "pre-buy" trucks with precompliant technologies to avoid the effects of EPA's mandates.
 As seen in Figure 1 below, a surge of orders came in for pre-MY 2004 equipment, after which orders slumped significantly.
 Also, in 2006, orders surged for pre-MY 2007 equipment, and then fell off precipitously.
+Lastly, 2All data from Ward's Communications.

-Lastly, in the 2009 time-frame, orders poured in for pre-MY 2010 equipped trucks.
-In each instance, the marketplace anticipated and sought to avoid the higher prices and poorer performance of compliant technologies.
-As detailed later in this section, these marketplace distortions led to employment swings, capital constraints, and even some business failures.
+in the 2009 time-frame, orders poured in for pre-MY 2010 equipped trucks.3 In each instance, the marketplace anticipated and sought to avoid the higher prices and poorer performance of compliant technologies.
+As detailed later in this section, these marketplace distortions led to employment swings, capital constraints, and even some business failures4.